park-jun-woo/aws-certbot-hook/ACKNOWLEDGEMENTS.md

 ---

-**certhook** is dedicated to everyone who believes in technological progress, freedom, and the power of collaborative effort.
+**aws-certbot-hook** is dedicated to everyone who believes in technological progress, freedom, and the power of collaborative effort.

 Thank you.